Easy Potato Latkes

 Not sure if your oil is hot enough?

-• Grab a strand of potato and add to the oil.
+- Grab a teeny bit of latke batter and add to the oil.

 I prefer a ‘fish’ spatula — it’s a thin metal spatula that flexes easily to flip things well.